pooltogether/v4-docs/docs/concepts/prize-pools-network.md

 ## Prize Liquidity

 Prize Pools will largely feed off of their own interest, but at times liquidity may need to be rebalanced by the protocol to satisfy prize distributions.
-Initially the Draw Prize contract on each chain will be bootstrapped to ensure there is always enough liqudity for users to claim prizes on that chain.
+Initially the Prize Distributor contract on each chain will be bootstrapped to ensure there is always enough liqudity for users to claim prizes on that chain.

 <img
   src={require('/img/guides/PrizeDistribution.png').default}